ORNL/cpp-proposals-pub/D1673/blas_interface.md

   * Removed over- and underflow requirement for `vector_norm2`.

+  * If any matrix or vector dimension compatibility checks can be done at compile time, check them at compile time (via Mandates clause).

 ### Over- and underflow wording for vector 2-norm

 SG6 recommended to us at Belfast 2019 to change the special overflow /